photoprism/photoprism/CODE_OF_CONDUCT.md

 (c) Reckless, surprisingly harsh or ignorant communication that disregards **Rule &#35;1** is unacceptable, whether public or private.
 If you are having a bad day and want to offend someone, please go somewhere else.
 Based on previous incidents, we also recommend that you wait until the worst is over when you've had too much coffee.

-*Keep in mind that problems are actually quite rare.
-All in all, we have a pretty amazing community!
-Common sense and staying away from the computer when you're tired or hungry should generally be enough to get along with others.*
+*PhotoPrism has an amazing community, so problems are rare in practice.
+Common sense and staying away from the computer when you are tired or hungry should usually be enough to get along with others.*

 ## Reporting